Xi vows to work with Trump team as he meets Biden in Peru

 LIMA: Chinese President Xi Jinping on Saturday (Nov 16) vowed to work with the incoming US administration of President-elect Donald Trump as he held his final talks with outgoing President Joe Biden on key conflicts from cyber crime to trade, Taiwan and Russia.

-Biden met Xi at a hotel where the Chinese leader was staying, on the sidelines of the Asia-Pacific Economic Cooperation forum in Lima, Peru, for their first talks in seven months.
+Biden met Xi for about two hours at a hotel where the Chinese leader was staying, on the sidelines of the Asia-Pacific Economic Cooperation forum in Lima, Peru, for their first talks in seven months.

 "China's goal of a stable, healthy and sustainable China-US relationship remains unchanged" following the election, Xi said, acknowledging "ups and downs" between the countries.